Towards Freedom

 David Sztybel

 Dr. David Sztybel chose to specialize in animal rights as a philosopher at a time when the movement was in its growing stages.
-His work has been powerful and influential as his site will show:

 Environmental Racism